-Arguably the most common way to find work without a degree is being in the right place at the right time.
+Arguably the most common way to find work teaching English with no degree is being in the right place at the right time.
 Many teachers without a degree have found work simply by turning up on a school doorstep when the school is in need of a teacher.

-Quite simply they fly to the country of their choice and make a planned assault on every single school they can find.
+To pull this off, you will need to fly to the country of your choice and make a planned assault on every single school you can find.
 It will often turn out that sooner or later a school will be in need of a teacher either part or full time and will be happy to employ someone there and then.

 A few useful ideas here:

 - Make sure you have enough money to tide you over in your country of choice for a few months in case work doesn’t come through.

 - Make sure you have a return ticket or the airfare home so you can get home if the worst comes to the worst.

 - Fly in to the country at the start of the school year; this is when demand for teachers is at its greatest.
 If you can’t be there then, you may be able to pick up work after Christmas which is when teachers sometimes “go home” and don’t come back.